Mihály Károlyi: World War I, political campaign for the Allied Powers

+With this step began Károlyi's break with his own class.
+In high politics he became isolated, but he gained the trust and affection of simple people.
+He wrote in his memoirs: "I received, day after day, heaps of telegrams and letters in which hundreds of simple people assured me that I had spoken after their own heart, and asked me to persevere.
+When I travelled from Parád to Budapest in the middle of July (1917), common soldiers surrounded me at a railway station.
+One of them addressed me a speech.
+He called me an apostle of peace."

+He, who wants a democratic foreign policy, has to become, heart and soul, a democrat also in internal politics.
+In splitting the party of independence, Károlyi turned against those who proclaimed war but had their own sons exempted from military service.

-During the First World War, the pro-Entente Károlyi led a small but very active pacifist anti-war maverick faction in the Hungarian parliament.
-In his parliamentary speeches he opposed the alliance of the Austro-Hungarian Monarchy and the German Empire: instead he advocated friendship between the peoples and argued against war and supported a pro-Entente foreign policy.
+In his parliamentary speeches, Károlyi opposed the alliance of the Austro-Hungarian Monarchy and the German Empire: instead he advocated friendship between the peoples and argued against war and supported a pro-Entente foreign policy.
 Károlyi made contact with British and French Entente diplomats behind the scenes in Switzerland during the war.
-The Károlyi Party was always a weak group with no mass organization and only 20 members in Parliament, most of whom had little commitment to the party.
-Károlyi argued for peace with the Allies, loosing ties between Austria and Hungary, abolishing the property-based franchise requirements that allowed only 5.8% of the population to vote and run for office before the war, and giving women the right to vote and hold office.
+He argued for peace with the Allies, loosing ties between Austria and Hungary, abolishing the property-based franchise requirements that allowed only 5.8% of the population to vote and run for office before the war, and giving women the right to vote and hold office.
 In particular, Károlyi demanded in 1915 that veterans should be granted the right to vote, which won so much popular support that it enraged Prime Minister, Count István Tisza.
 In 1916 Károlyi broke off with his party, which had found his openly pro-Entente attitude to be too radical and dangerous for a war-time pacifist faction in parliament.
 Therefore, Károlyi formed a new party, called the United Party of Independence of 1848; generally known as the Károlyi Party.

 In January 1918, Károlyi proclaimed himself a follower of Woodrow Wilson's Fourteen Points.